I am State Representative Marcia Ranglin-Vassell, and I was first elected on November 8, 2016.

 November 8th was D-Day!
 I was not nervous, I was confident that my neighbors wanted a change from a State Representative who had been in office for 24 years but had only served himself and his well -connected friends.

 After all the ballots had been counted, I won the election with over 60% of the vote.
-My opponent spent over one hundred thousand dollars and I spent about fifty-thousand dollars.
+My opponent outspent us over 3 to 1.
 And, I won convincingly.
 The news of my win hit every news outlet across the United States including the New York Times, Boston Globe and Huffington Post!

 These days, I am extremely busy; I teach full time then after school I go to the state capital to work on legislation that will impact my students and their families.
 Included in the bills that I have introduced include bills to raise the minimum wage, reduce the number of out of school suspensions, end lunch shaming, and increase the age from 18 to 21 whereby children can “age out” of state care.
 I have also respectfully requested that the Rhode Island Department of Education create a commission to look at the needs, impact and outcome for children with one or both incarcerated parent.
 I have co-sponsored bills to reduce the number of rounds that a gun can hold to 10, as well as legislation that will take guns out of the hands of domestic abusers.

 It’s hard to believe that the legislative session is over.
 I am glad I ran and won.
-I am a fighter and will continue fighting to save my students’ and to help improve the lives of all Rhode Islanders.
-It makes perfect sense that we elect people who know the struggles and understand how elected office can be meaningful to create sensible change in policies that affect real people with real stories.
+I am a fighter and will continue to fighting to save my students’ and to help improve the lives of all Rhode Islanders.
+It makes perfect sense that we elect people who know the struggles and understand how elected officials create meaningful change in policies that affect real people with real stories.